 The regulation undermines our national cybersecurity strategy.
 It means that without the public information on breaches both customers and other companies can't react.

 Without reporting data breaches, Nigerian companies can not learn from the mistakes of their peers.
 This has led to a divide in cyber preparedness between sectors of the economy.
-While the maritime, telco and consumer goods sectors are struggling with phishing attacks, the financial services industry has made better progress.
+While the maritime, telco and consumer goods sectors struggle with phishing attacks, the financial services industry has made better progress.
 If breaches are reported, the NITDA can analyse them, discover themes and publically share findings.
 This is how the system works in places like the US and the UK.

 “In God we trust, everyone else must bring data.”